Home » Blog » Are Epoxy tabletops eco-friendly? Are they better than glass table tops ?

 The thermoset resin becomes fixed in a solid state after being cured once due to the irreversible bond of molecules.
 Once hardened, you can pour another of resin mixed with different colors to make a visually appealing tabletop.
 This irreversible hard state means that the resin will not melt even in extremely high temperatures.
 While this is commendable, there is a big drawback of such a chemical reaction.

 Thus, it is worth choosing a resin tabletop if you are never going to throw it, or else, it will result in a huge non-degradable waste.
-Thus, for the fans of the environment, a tabletop made up of n easily recyclable material such as glass is a better option, glass can be recycled and it is completely eco friendly material.
+Thus, for the fans of the environment, a tabletop made up of an easily recyclable material such as glass is a better option, glass table top can be recycled and it is completely eco friendly material.